shukaiz/github-app/README.md

-# github-app
+# Scraping the Web
-A React Native app to manage GitHub projects and profile on portable devices written in JavaScript.
+~~This is Kevin Zhang's CS 242 Assignment 3.
+It's cool I swear :)~~ This is a cross-platform mobile app developed in React Native through JavaScript that displays the information of any user to nominate on GitHub.
+More details description could be found in this [PDF Manual](./testplan.pdf).

 ### Install
 You can download source code from here or GitLab and put into a folder.
 You should also install relevant environments required for React Native to run.
 It is recommended that you follow the official instruction published by Facebook on https://facebook.github.io/react-native/docs/getting-started.